June in New Orleans

 If you’re visiting New Orleans in June, a sno-ball break is a must for staying refreshed during your day trips New Orleans itinerary.

 Once you’ve had your fill, return to Hotel Perle where the rooftop pool offers an elevated escape from the heat.
-It’s a favorite among locals and visitors alike—perfect for groups who want to cool off, sip on refreshing drinks, and enjoy skyline views after a busy day exploring.
+It’s a favorite among visitors —perfect for groups who want to cool off, sip on refreshing drinks, and enjoy skyline views after a busy day exploring.

 3. Feast at the Creole Tomato Festival (June 7–8, 2025)